-The Executive Committee comprises Dr Cheong Choong Kong (Chairman), Mr Bobby Chin, Mr David Conner, Mr Lee Seng Wee and Mr Patrick Yeoh.
 The Committee has written terms of reference that describe the responsibilities of its members.

 The Executive Committee oversees the management of the business and affairs of the Bank and the Group, within the parameters delegated by the Board.
 It reviews the Bank's policies, principles, strategies, values, objectives and performance targets.
 These include investment and divestment policies.
 It also endorses such other matters and initiates any special reviews and actions as appropriate for the prudent management of the Bank.